 Virginia Johnson was a founding member of Dance Theatre of Harlem.
-Born in Washington, DC, Johnson graduated from the Academy of the Washington School of Ballet.
+Born in Washington DC, Johnson graduated from the Academy of the Washington School of Ballet.
 She briefly attended the School of the Arts at New York University as a University Scholar before joining DTH in 1969.
-During her 28 years with the company she performed most of the repertoire, with principal roles in Concerto Barocco, Allegro Brillante, Agon, A Streetcar Named Desire, Fall River Legend, Swan Lake, Giselle, Voluntaries, Les Biches among others.
+During her 28 years with the company, she performed most of the repertoire, with principal roles in Concerto Barocco, Allegro Brillante, Agon, A Streetcar Named Desire, Fall River Legend, Swan Lake, Giselle, Voluntaries, and Les Biches, among others.

-While still performing, her interest in journalism led her to Fordham University where she continues to pursue a degree in communications.
-After retiring from performing, she founded POINTE magazine and was editor-in-chief from 2000-2009.
-The popular publication helps dancers prepare for the professional ballet world developing educational seminars and lectures on health and wellness for dancers, auditions and professional preparation.
+While still performing, her interest in journalism led her to Fordham University, where she pursued a degree in communications.
+After retiring from performing, she founded Pointe Magazine and was editor-in-chief from 2000-2009.
+The popular publication helps dancers prepare for the professional ballet world, developing educational seminars and lectures on health and wellness for dancers, auditions, and professional preparation.

-Her honors include a Young Achiever Award from the National Council of Women, Outstanding Young Woman of America and the Dance Magazine Award, a Pen and Brush Achievement Award and the Washington Performing Arts Society’s 2008-2009 Pola Nirenska Lifetime Achievement Award and the 2009 Martha Hill Fund Mid-Career Award.
-Highlights of her guest appearances include a tour of Australia with Stars of World Ballet, several appearances at various International Festivals of Dance in Havana Cuba, and with the Royal Ballet at The Royal Opera House in London.
-Her commitment to community service is maintained through volunteer assignments with New York Cares. (via http://www.dancetheatreofharlem.org/directors)
+Her honors include a Young Achiever Award from the National Council of Women, Outstanding Young Woman of America, the Dance Magazine Award, a Pen and Brush Achievement Award from the Washington Performing Arts Society’s 2008-2009, Pola Nirenska Lifetime Achievement Award, and the 2009 Martha Hill Fund Mid-Career Award.
+Highlights of her guest appearances include a tour of Australia with Stars of World Ballet; several appearances at various International Festivals of Dance in Havana, Cuba; and with the Royal Ballet at The Royal Opera House in London.
+Her commitment to community service is maintained through volunteer assignments with New York Cares.